AshwAthi8/PEsniffer/PESniffer/README.md

 Characteristics
 }
 ```

-These all are mainly the physical layout of file, filling 20 bytes of the PE file.
+These all are mainly the physical layout of file, filling `120 bytes` of the PE file.

+- `Machine` basically tells the targetted machine for that executable.
+- `NumberofSections` this is an important parameter.
+Incase if any section is added/deleted then Corresponding changes must be made here too.
+- `Characteristics` - This contains few important details, such as flags to know whether the file is a DLL or an exe.

+#### OptionalHeader
-OptionalHeader is the next 224 bytes
+It is the next `224 bytes`.

+It has lot of details...

 ```
 IMAGE_OPTIONAL_HEADER_STRUCT {